Mayuruparikar/Hashedbit-Internship-Assignment-Submission/README.md

-Thi is the assignment submission of the Hashedbit Internship.
+This is the assignment submission of the Hashedbit Internship.